Research Skills Instruction

 - search our digital collections to find electronic versions of items [e.g. journal articles, media] on your syllabus

-- scan physical items [e.g. book chapter] from our print collection - in alignment with fair dealing guidelines
+- scan physical items [e.g. book chapter] from our print collection - in alignment with fair dealing guidelines.
+Note: the eReserves service cannot digitize physical audio-visual formats, such as DVDs, CDs, VHS etc.

-- purchase electronic versions of any items that we don’t currently have in our digital collections, if at all possible
+- purchase electronic versions of any items that we don’t currently have in our digital collections.

 - suggest electronic alternatives to materials in your course reading list that aren’t currently in our print and digital collections, including open educational resources